Energy efficient windows and doors

 With energy bills on the increase, old windows and doors can be draughty, letting in cold air which can leave you reaching for the thermostat.
 Poorly fitted windows and doors can be a major source of heat loss, particularly during the winter months.
-You might find that you are fighting a never ending battle, between stopping draughts while ensuring that your home is well ventilated to prevent the build-up of condensation and damp.
+Fixing broken seals and gaps in both your windows and doors is extremely important.
+This guide will help you make your windows and doors energy efficient and help keep the warmth inside your home.

 Step 1 – How to Draught Proof Your Home

-Luckily, draught proofing your home is a relatively easy and cost effective way to increase its energy efficiency, but small changes can make savings on your energy bills.
+Luckily, draught proofing your home to become more energy efficient is a relatively easy job.
+Small but essential changes can lead to making savings on your energy bills.
 Although sealing up any unnecessary gaps and holes is important, it is also wise to remember that your home does need to breathe.
 Without sufficient airflow in your home, this can cause germs and mould to flourish, reducing air quality and increasing humidity.
 Warm air holds much more moisture than cold, so it creates the ideal environment for the growth of condensation and mould, particularly around and underneath windows.

 Your home needs adequate ventilation particularly in places such as flues or fires and in rooms which collect lots of moisture such as bathrooms, utility areas and kitchens.